B2B Marketing Innovation? Follow the Eagle

 In business, what type of person is an “eagle?”
 Eagles are visionaries, risk takers, and innovators.
 They are self-motivated and take on a sense of ownership in any endeavor they’re involved in.
 Eagles rise above average performers, they do great things, they come up with creative solutions and are always the first to embrace technology that offers better results.

-I recently read an article on the Product Design & Development website written by Mike Rainone, co-founder of PCDworks, a technology development firm specializing in breakthrough product innovation.
+I recently read an article on the Product Design & Development website written by Mike Rainone, co-founder of PCDworks, a technology development firm specializing in breakthrough product innovation and financial business banking resources.
 The article, entitled “Corporations Kill Eagles” basically makes the point that although corporations seek to recruit “eagles” because of their leadership abilities, visionary qualities, and fearlessness, once hired, their desire to freely soar meets resistance and is held in check.

 While many eagles, given the opportunity, jump into entrepreneurial ventures, there are still just as many who work in corporations their entire careers.
 They learn how to “work” their corporate system in order to accomplish many of their goals, and accept that they won’t win every battle.
 After all: we can’t all be entrepreneurs, can we?